Festivals & Events | RV and Boat Show, Elvis Tribute and Building & Renovation Expo

 Natalie’s Grandview, 945 King Ave., Columbus

-Celebrate Elvis’s birthday with central Ohio’s premier Elvis tribute band as they recreate the sounds of Elvis’s early 70s live performances.
+Celebrate Elvis Presley’s birthday with central Ohio’s premier Elvis tribute band as it recreates the sounds of the King’s early ’70s live performances.
 Proof of vaccination or a negative COVID-19 test within 48 hours is required for entry.

 Jan.
 9